polypheny/Polypheny-DB/.github/pull_request_template.md

 <!--
-If possible fill in all headings that are necessary for your request
+Please fill in all headings that are applicable to your pull request and make sure to label this it accordingly.

-Please label your request accordingly
 -->

 ## Summary

-Please concisely describe the introduced changes and implementations.
+Please concisely describe the introduced changes.

 **Fixes:** #ABC, #XYZ [link all relevant issues]

 ### Changes

-If applicable list all changes you introduced to the current architecture and list how the behaviour has changed.
+If applicable, list all changes you introduced to the current architecture and list how the behavior has changed.

 * ...